herocrab/HeroCrabPlugin/README.md

 }
 ```

-After gaining an understanding of elements, there is a helpful property called **Sibling**.
-This property can cache a reference on the seerver to a separate element from this stream _or another stream_.
-This can be leveraged in various design patterns, for coupling different streams together (registration vs advertisement), or for using multiple elements per script.
+After gaining an understanding of elements, there is one helpful property called **Sibling**.
+This property can be used to cache a reference on the seerver to a separate element from _this stream or another stream_.
+This can be leveraged in various design patterns, for coupling different streams together (registration and advertisement).

 ### 6. Fields

 By creating elements in a disabled state and caching a reference to them in the script or _network script_ it is then possible to add fields in the **OnStart()** method before the element is streamed to clients.
-This cleans up element creation.
+This cleans up element field creation and ensures that all RPC-like functionality is defined within a game script.

-It is also possible to create custom logic in your network script to have specific methods for **OnClientStart()** or **OnServerStart()**.
-The below example accomplishes this in a single script by checking the **IsServer** property on the element before implementing logic, it demonstrates one-way transmission of a writeable element from the client to the server.
+The below example differentiates the environment the script is running on by checking the **IsServer** property on the element before implementing logic, it demonstrates one-way transmission of a writeable element from the client to the server.
+It is also possible to create custom logic in your network script and have specific methods for **OnClientStart()** or **OnServerStart()** established in **OnStart()**.

-When adding a field you can specify whether the field is to be delivered reliably or unreliably, this equates to the delivery method as well as differing field buffer lengths.
+When adding a field to an element you can specify whether the field is to be delivered reliably or unreliably, this equates to the delivery method as well as providing relevant field buffer depth.
+For analog or responsive (predicted) player movements use an unreliable field.
+For scene control, ui control, or other critical actions which must be invoked and rendered us reliable fields.

-Once an element has been enabled, you can no longer add fields to it.
+Once an element has been enabled, you can **no longer** add fields to it.

 ```
 public override void OnStart()